MuntadherAteeq/Bazaar-Bid/README.md

 # Bazzar-Bid

-Bazzar-Bid is an online platform for auctions, developed using PHP 5, MySQL, JavaScript, jQuery, Bootstrap, and HTML.
+Online Auction System is an online platform for auctions, developed using PHP 5, MySQL, JavaScript, jQuery, Bootstrap, and HTML.

 ## Table of Contents